 1. You set a trailing stop loss type conditional order to Sell 1000 AAA shares if the price falls by ‘less than or equal’ to 5% below the previous day’s close.
 When you enter the order, previous day’s close price is $10.00 so your trailing stop trigger price is $9.50 (i.e. 5% below the previous day’s close price of $10.00).

 2. As the AAA share price keeps moving up, your trigger price adjusts accordingly.
 The stock’s closing price peaks at $15.00 and the calculated trigger price is adjusted to $14.25 (5% below $15.00).

 3. The AAA stock then begins to fall and closes the day at $14.50.
-As this price is lower than the previous day’s closing price of $15.00 and the trailing stop mechanism never moves down, your trailing stop trigger price does not adjust and remains at $14.25.
+As this price is lower than the previous day’s closing price of $15.00, your calculated trailing stop trigger price is retained and remains at $14.25.

 4. The next day, AAA share price continues to fall and reaches $13.00.
 As the stock price has now crossed the trigger price of $14.25, your Sell conditional order is triggered and placed into market.

 Where you specify a limit price, your triggered sell order will sell at this limit price or higher.

 For example, the conditions for your trailing stop loss order are met (with the calculated trigger price at $14.25) but you have set a limit price of $14.30.
 As your trigger price of $14.25 is below your limit price of $14.30, your Sell order will be placed at $14.30.

 You can choose a specified total volume of stock that must be traded for a stock on a given day.
 This amount cannot be zero or negative.
 Your order will only go ahead if this specified volume has been met.

 The volume includes On Market trades, adjusted for trade cancellations and excludes Off Market trades.